SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Unattended_DM_installation.md

 # Unattended DataMiner installation

 > [!IMPORTANT]
-> This feature is deprecated.
-It is no longer available starting from version 10.4 of the DataMiner Installer.
+> This feature is currently only available if the deprecated 10.2 or 10.0 DataMiner Installer is used.
+It is not yet available with more recent installers.

 The unattended installation process can be used to install a standalone DMA, but also to install a cluster, set up Failover, or even add a DMA to an existing cluster.